glurp/s2s/README.md

 Usage
 =====

-Run a client with green-shoes Gui:
+Run a client with green-shoes Gui (not ready yet!) :
   > ruby s2s.rb

 Run a client without gui: in CLI (no dependency, only ruby 1.9)
   > ruby p2p.rb

 Run a 'server' (no dependency , only ruby 1.9) :
-  > ruby p2p.rb  shoerdev server  druby://<myip>/:50500  ...other servers....
+  > ruby p2p.rb  shoerdev server  druby://<myip>/:50500  druby://homeregis.dyndns.org/:50500  ...other servers....

 Principles
 =========